hajkeats/infrastructure-engineer/SUBMISSION.md

 I'd hope so!
 I'd be keen on validating/running compliance on the yaml file before `kubectl apply` is run.
 In addition, I'd look to include pre-commit hooks as part of the dev process so that any newly written yaml files get checked on commit.

 I also took a look at templating yaml - Kustomize seems to be the preferred method, where you apply patches rather than using templates.
+One piece of further work I was going to do was use kustomize to patch in a different log level environment var in the cron job.

 3. Are there any existing tools we could use instead?
 Why might we write our own tool?

 Yep a few it seems.
 Some options here: https://learnk8s.io/validating-kubernetes-yaml

 We may want to write our own tool so that we can call some centralized monitoring/logging capability and monitor multiple deployments at once.
 There may be a convention for deployments that a team would want to implement, that is not a recognised standard best practice for kubernetes clusters but something more specific to the workloads being deployed.